 Meet brother and sister Jorge and Paty Tomas of Tomas C Farms in Marion, NC.
 “Our vision for the farm is to try to improve the farm, help the community, help the environment, do best in taking care of the soil.
 Farming is not easy.
 Sometimes you have weather, diseases.
 You have to enjoy every moment.
 You have to go out and say okay, I can do this, I can do this better.
 I like farming.
-It’s a job, but I enjoy it,” says Jorge.
+It’s a job, but I enjoy it,” said Jorge.

 Find Growing Minds educational resources that compliment this video below.